 All information was provided in agreed formats that could be easily used and manipulated by all partners.
 This included data formatted to input directly into bespoke computer models.
 Our client used the information to change the direction of the project to safeguard the financial and social return on the community investment.

-WRAP will use the report as a learning tool for other community projects across the country, to promote best practice and ensure public funding is spent efficiently.
+WRAP used the report as a learning tool for other community projects across the country, to promote best practice and ensure public funding is spent efficiently.

 “The concluding report provided a clear and concise executive summary with definitive conclusions.
 The report was written clearly in plain English which makes it easy to read and understand for both the expert and the community groups just starting out.”
 Mike Falconer-Hall, WRAP